-As soon as you start thinking about producing your own 'showreel from scratch', we think one of the first things you need to decide is: What's my casting type?
+Once you've started thinking about producing your own 'showreel from scratch', I believe the most important thing you need to decide first is: What's my casting type?

-I've had numerous conversations that went something like "I always get cast as...", with an added hint of frustration - fortunately for anyone who is complaining about always getting cast as someone means they are working regularly!
+Have you ever heard someone say, "I always get cast as...", with a hint of frustration?
+Well, fortunately for anyone who is always getting cast as anything must mean they are working regularly!
 Yes, casting types can be viewed as a somewhat restricting label for an actor, but if you're just starting out and want to take your career seriously and work consistently, I think it's vitally important that you know what your natural casting type is, because it will greatly inform what roles you're more likely to succeed in securing.
 So if you're thinking of producing a 'showreel from scratch', the first thing you need to do is understand how people view you and where they would 'put' you.
 The result will likely be your natural casting type, and my recommendation is to make sure this footage is up front and first in your showreel - casting directors and agents want to see YOU, after all.
+If you don't demonstrate your natural casting type in your showreel, it will muddy your cast-ability, and you may find that you're not getting as many opportunities as you should.

 How do I know what my casting type is?

-Perhaps the easiest way of finding out what your casting type is, would be to ask friends and family how they view you.
+Perhaps the easiest way of finding out what your casting type is would be to ask friends and family how they view you.
 What sort of personality do you have?
 Are you bubbly?
 Quiet?
 Thoughtful?
 Extroverted?
 Writing up and listing the replies you get would hopefully give you a good sense of your natural casting type - think of it like a dating profile but less embarrassing.
-I must stress that the info you get back doesn't necessarily dictate the roles you're only ever going to get as your casting type will change, but if you want to work, you've got to take advantage what you have and what sets you apart from someone else.
-Once you start to work regularly, then you can branch out and try different things, but all the successful actors I know work regularly in the same sort of roles.
-These can be viewed as stereotyping, yes, but most of the industry works this way - not only in low-budget, student, independent film, but also for secondary characters in larger productions (we want to know who they are quickly without much need for backstory).
-It's best to accept that it's how the casting process works and learn to take advantage of it.
-As a producer of my own content, I am often looking for an 'easy' casting as I want to know that someone can do the role without much work - call me lazy!
+I must stress that the info you get back doesn't necessarily dictate the roles you're only ever going to get as your casting type will change with age, but if you want to work, you've got to take advantage of what you have and what sets you apart from someone else.
+Once you start to work regularly, then you can branch out and try different things, but all the successful actors I know work regularly in the same or similar sort of roles.
+This can be viewed as stereotyping, yes, but most of the industry works this way - not only in low-budget, student, independent film, but also for secondary characters in larger productions (we want to know who they are quickly without much need for backstory), and if you are or have a stereotype, then perhaps you shouldn't necessarily see it as a negative thing.
+It's best to accept that it's how the casting process works and try to take advantage of it.
+As a producer of my own content, I am often looking for an 'easy' casting (especially for the day-players or smaller roles) as I want to know that someone can do the role without much work or effort - call me lazy!
 But I don't have the budget to spend weeks and weeks in rehearsals trying to get someone to do a role they're not naturally suitable for.
 The best performances are always the ones I didn't have to do much directing.

-I know my casting type but what to branch out
+I know my casting type but I want to branch out

-Would you consider demonstrating a variety of accents?
+Would you consider demonstrating a variety of accents a good thing?

 An accent is probably the first thing someone is going to notice and use to judge your casting type.
 I predict that a fair amount of people are going to disagree with me, but sorry, it's true.
 Accents bring with them a whole history of stereotypes, characters and general impressions that we may not be able to get away from.
-Often I will suggest to use what you have available and 'own it' as this is going to separate you from the rest of the pack.
-I naturally have an Essex accent, and whilst I've lived in Brighton for almost 10 years (at the time of writing) it's still there and so I can amp it up or soften it when required.
-It would be harder for me to put on a 'posh' or 'well-educated' accent, but that's not to say with some work that I could do it.
-If you want to work consistently, your accent needs to be spot on.
-If your attempt at an American accent is off, even by 1%, the audience will be able to tell and you probably won't get cast in the role - with so many actors around now, the casting director will likely look for a native American first if they're available.
+Often I will suggest that you use what you have naturally available and 'own it' as it will likely separate you from the rest of the pack and make you more rememberable - be proud of who you are.
+I naturally have an Essex accent, and whilst I've lived in Brighton for over 10 years, it's still there in the background, and so I can amp it up or soften it when required.
+It would be harder for me to put on a 'posh' or 'well-educated' accent for example, but that's not to say with some work that I could do it - but if you were casting a project, it's easier to go with the correct accent rather than ask someone to work on it (especially for low-paid stuff).
+But if you want to work consistently, whatever accent you want to demonstrate, it needs to be 100% spot on.
+If your attempt at an American accent is off, even by 1%, the audience will be able to tell and you probably won't get cast.
 My advice is the same as before, if you want to work consistently as an actor, you've got to work with what you've got.
-You can either 'up it' or 'dampen' it, but know your accent and what connotations it may have with an audience and use it to your advantage.
+You can either 'up' it or 'soften' it, but know your accent and what connotations it may have with an audience and use it to your advantage.

 Be ready to take direction